Nutrition and dietetics

 How our service can help you

 The team provides tailored nutrition and dietetic advice to people aged 16 years old and over.
 We support them to improve their health by making the appropriate lifestyle and food choices.
-The team also provides assessment and treatment for those who need therapeutic diets and/or nutritional support.
+The team also provides assessment and treatment for those who need therapeutic diets or nutritional support.
 The wide range of the services we offer includes the following:

 • Nutritional support

-• Type 1 and Type 2 diabetes
+• Type 1 and type 2 diabetes

 • Gastroenterology conditions

-• Mental health problems.
+• Mental health illness.

 • Specialist home enteral feeding.